print-hi/rit-docs/mkdocs/docs/Health/Health State 3/stats.md

 A lot of mortality statistics can be generated to analyse survival of a certain individual.
 The following functions return the expected value and variance associated with the lifetime statistic.

-The functions can use 1 of 2 different inputs to produce the required statistic:
+The functions can use either of the different inputs below to produce the required statistic:

 * list of transition probability matrices from `get_trans_probs`